Sesame Oil

 Skin Barrier Repair

 The balanced ratio of linoleic and oleic acid mimics the composition of human skin sebum, making sesame oil particularly compatible with the skin barrier.
-It reinforces the ceramide layer, reduces transepidermal water loss, and improves skin resilience.
+It reinforces the ceramide layer, reduces transepidermal water loss, and improves resilience for dry skin.

 How to Use

-• Scalp massage (Ayurvedic): Warm oil applied to scalp weekly as abhyanga
+- Scalp massage (Ayurvedic): Warm oil applied to scalp weekly as abhyanga — browse hair oils for blends using sesame as the base

-• Skin moisturiser: Apply to damp skin after shower for barrier sealing
+- Skin moisturiser: Apply to damp skin after shower for barrier sealing; excellent for those addressing hair fall when used as a scalp oil